MichaelSheinman/aipnd/README.md

 ## Credits:
 * Partha PratimN: great mentor in the Udacity chat.
-* People in Slank, great community and thanks for everyone for their help :) Details about help I recieved:
-* Saving function: at first I was trying to save the whole model, but a fellow student showed me their way of saving the function and I used it.
+* People in Slank, great community and thanks for everyone for their help :) Two great helps I recieved which are not my own working is the Saving function.
+I had the issue where at first I was trying to save the whole model, but a fellow student showed me their way of saving the function and I used it.
+The second one is with the process_image function, I knew how to resize and normalize the image but I got the croping code from a student at slank.
-* process_image: I also recieved help with this function when cropping the image.